 Bobby was on fire at his new job the first few months.
 He managed a pawn shop’s online merchandise, and he almost doubled his predecessor’s pace.
 Twenty-four hours a day, he was on his game.
 When he was not working, Bobby was partying all hours of the night.
 Life was good until out of the blue, it was not.
-One day, a frenetic energy infused Bobby’s entire days—and nights for that matter.
 The next day, he could barely drag himself out of bed.
 Now, accomplishing even the smallest task at work feels impossible.
 Bobby has barely eaten, but he is sleeping almost all the time.

-Thriveworks Westminster has seen many people overcome the challenge of Bipolar Depression.
+Thriveworks Westminster has seen many people overcome the challenges of bipolar disorder.
 These clients worked with our therapists to set up the social, emotional, and physical support they needed to live the life they want.

 Signs of Bipolar Disorder